camoverride/camoverride-personal-blog/_posts/2020-04-25-a-forbidden-journey.md

 <p style="text-align:center">(The shahada, the Muslim declaration of faith)</p>

 Preface: I had a layover in Europe.
 Lisbon really isn't my vibe.
-It's an old city - cold, dark, dreary, overcast - packed to the brim with those poorly-lit antique stores that cater exclusively to tourist.
-The places that aren't dusty and embalmed are waaaaaay too in your face: night clubs, boutique shops, luxury brands, _haute cuisine_, bars overflowing with drunk teenagers, tracksuit kids puking in alleyways.
+It's an old city - cold, dark, dreary, overcast - packed to the brim with those poorly-lit antique stores that cater exclusively to tourists.
+The few places that aren't dusty and embalmed are waaaaaay too in your face: night clubs, boutique shops, luxury brands, _haute cuisine_, bars overflowing with drunk teenagers, tracksuit kids puking in alleyways.

 Lisbon was the center of the world *500 years ago*.
 A feeling of decline and decadence permeates the city.
 Islam, on the other hand, had a rise, a fall, and is rising again... there's something about the desert that's eternal, transcendent, full of potential...
 Ibn Khaldun called this energy _asabiyyah_, an invigorating life force that's responsible for the rise and fall of civilizations...
 I can't help but think that I'm in the ruins of a dead civilization, a hollowed-out husk.